 Sanjeev Panjabi and Sangeeta Merchant are two Indian architects and founders of SPASM Design Architects, one of the best firms in the country.
 Their work includes family houses, luxury villas or commercial towers.
 One work that is included here is the Exim Tower, which is in concordance with the Indian tradition and the firm style.

-Kapil Gupta and Christopher Lee are the founders of the Serie Architects.
-One of their well-known projects is the Jameel Arts Centre Dubai, where their focus on the space efficiency and elegance can be seen, as well as the relation between inside and outside, art and nature.
+Serie Architects are focusing on architecture, urban design and research.
+One of their well-known projects is the Jameel Arts Centre Dubai, where their focus on space efficiency and elegance can be seen, as well as the relation between inside and outside, art and nature.

 Hope you learned something new from this list and don’t hesitate to tell us who did we miss.